Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-They call me The Wild Rose but my name was Elisa Day
+They call me The Rose but my name was Elisa Day

-Why they me it I do not know for my name was Elisa Day
+Why call me it I do not know for my name was Day

 From the first day I met her I knew she was the one

-As she [ . . . ] in my and [ . . . ]
+As she [ . . . ] in my eyes and [ . . . ]

-When he came on my door and entered the room
+When he came on my and entered the room

-My trembling subsided in his sure embrace
+My subsided in his sure embrace

 Why they call me it I do not know for my was Elisa Day

-On the second day I brought her a flower
+On the day I brought her a flower

-She was more beautiful any woman I'd seen
+She was beautiful any I'd seen

-On the second day he smiled with a single rose
+On the day he with a single rose

-Said: 'Will you give me loss and your sorrow?'
+Said: 'Will you give me your loss and your sorrow?'

 I nodded my head, as I lay on the bed